sendwithus/jobs/fullstack-engineer.md

 * Have 2+ years of experience building web applications
 * Ship code quickly; we deploy daily
 * Have experience with modern web technologies (Python, Go, Heroku, Postgres, Django, Grunt, React, etc)
-* Can confidently jump between frontend Javascipt and backend SQL
+* Can confidently jump between frontend Javascript and backend SQL
 * Excited by large systems and challenging UI
 * Self-starter; if you see a problem, you’ll find a way to fix it
 * Product focused; you care about users and customer experience above all else